qrak/candledownloader/readme.md

 python main.py
 ```

-### Advanced Options

-- Specify the `start_time` if you wish to download historical data from a particular date.
-- Progress updates are displayed in the console during data download.

 ## Output Format

-The script outputs data to CSV files in the following column format:
+The script outputs data into CSV files with the following columns:

 - `timestamp`
 - `open`